kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 ??% - F: ?

 ### Q1.31
 The thoracoabdominal diaphragm is pierced by three large apertures for the passage of the aorta, vena cava and oesophagus between the thorax and abdomen.
-Which of the following statements about these openings in the diaphragm is true?
+Which of the following statements about these *openings in the diaphragm* is true?

-	A. The aortic hiatus is the highest and most anterior of the large apertures - F
+	A. The aortic hiatus is the highest and most anterior of the large apertures
-	B. The aortic hiatus is in the central tendon - F
+	B. The aortic hiatus is in the central tendon
-	C. The oesophageal hiatus is at the level of the ninth thoracic vertebra - F
+	C. The oesophageal hiatus is at the level of the ninth thoracic vertebra
-	D. The vena caval foramen is quadrilateral in shape - F
+	D. The vena caval foramen is quadrilateral in shape
 	E. The vena caval foramen transmits some branches of the left phrenic nerve

-#### Answer: E. The vena caval foramen transmits some branches of the left phrenic nerve - ?
+#### Answer: E. The vena caval foramen transmits some branches of the left phrenic nerve - *FALSE* = D. The vena caval foramen is quadrilateral in shape - TRUE
+- The diaphragm is pierced by a series of apertures to permit the passage of structures between the thorax and abdomen.
+Three large openings include the aortic, oesophageal and vena caval openings.
+The aortic hiatus is the lowest and most posterior of the large apertures; it lies at the level of the twelfth thoracic vertebra.
+Strictly speaking, it is not an aperture in the diaphragm but an osseo-aponeurotic opening between it and the vertebral column, and it is therefore behind the diaphragm.
+The aorta, azygos vein and thoracic duct pass through it; occasionally the azygos vein is transmitted via the right crus.
+The oesophageal hiatus is situated in the muscular part of the diaphragm at the level of the tenth thoracic vertebra; it is elliptical in shape.
+It is placed above, in front of and a little to the left of the aortic hiatus, and transmits the oesophagus, the vagus nerves and some small oesophageal arteries.
+The vena caval foramen is the highest of the three, and is situated at about the level of the fibrocartilage between the eighth and ninth thoracic vertebrae.
+It is quadrilateral in form, and is placed at the junction of the right and middle leaflets of the central tendon, so that its margins are tendinous.
+It transmits the inferior vena cava (IVC), the wall of which is adherent to the margins of the opening, and some branches of the right phrenic nerve.

 ### Q1.32
 A patient with an ulcerative carcinoma of the _posterior third of the tongue_ presented to the Emergency Department with arterial bleeding from the lesion.
 Which of the following arteries was involved?